Ladicek/StillDI/README.md

 }
 ```

-`Messages` is one of the types that extension methods can declare.
+`Messages` is one of the types that extension methods can use as a parameter.
-Let's take a look at everything Build Compatible Extensions can do in all the 4 phases.
+Let's take a look at what Build Compatible Extensions can do in all the phases.

 ### `@Discovery`